Marc Padgett holds Contractors Licenses and is a Qualifier for Summit in the Southeastern and Midwest United States.

-Prior to being Principal with Summit Companies, Marc spent time as a Superintendent, Estimator, Project Manager and Senior Project Manager.
+Prior to being Principal with Summit, Marc spent time as a Superintendent, Estimator, Project Manager and Senior Project Manager.
 This experience at each level gave him insight and expertise to manage all daily operations of Summit Contracting Group including: contract negotiations, marketing management, estimating, preconstruction services, and value engineering.

 Marc Padgett is a licensed General Contractor in multiple states and he is actively involved in several multifamily industry organizations.

 Marc was on the City of Jacksonville’s Streamlining Growth and Opportunity sub-committee and was appointed by the City of Jacksonville Mayor’s Office to be on the Downtown Investment Authority Board.

 Marc Padgett started his remarkable career in the construction field at the early age of 17 in Orlando, Florida.
 He got his foot in the door with a large plumbing and fire sprinkler subcontractor in Central Florida, and the worked after school and all the hours he could until graduation.

 Marc was never afraid of hard work and because of this, his supervisors took notice.
 After graduation, he was hired full time as an apprentice and was quickly promoted to a lead fire sprinkler installer.
 He continued in the business for over four years, learning the trade, the complexities of commercial construction, and completing many exciting mid-rise and high-rise projects.